wjabrac/agent-mono/docs/quickstart.md

 These variables activate the planning, security, and observability capabilities.
 For design details see [`docs/architecture/tool-runtime-and-planning.md`](architecture/tool-runtime-and-planning.md) and the [README](../README.md).

 Risky tools run in a sandboxed subprocess on POSIX systems.
-Set `ALLOW_UNSAFE_SANDBOX=1` to bypass isolation on any platform; on non-POSIX systems this variable is required because sandboxing is otherwise unavailable.
+On non-POSIX platforms tools are denied unless `ALLOW_UNSAFE_SANDBOX=1` is set, which prints a warning and executes the tool without isolation.

 ## TypeScript agent